Provinces of Iran

 Updates:

 A correspondent who identifies him- or herself as a resident of Kermanshah(an) province tells me that its correct name is Kermanshahan.
 I did a search to see what documentation I could find on the subject.
 I found 57 sources, dated from 1922 to 2006.
 Just about all sources are consistent with the supposition that both the capital city and the province were named Bakhtaran during a period from 1986 (or earlier) to around 1995.
 Also, the capital seems to have been called Kermanshah consistently, aside from that lacuna.
 As for the province, all sources prior to 1969 called it Kermanshah.
 From 1969 to 1985, most sources (12 out of 17) called it Kermanshahan.
 The other five were probably just copying the name from their own earlier editions.
 From 1996 to 2001, I find a mixture, with three occurrences of Kermanshah, three of Kermanshahan, and three of Bakhtaran.
 Since 2001, five sources are unanimously agreed on Kermanshah.
-As mentioned below, both the ISO and FIPS standards have explicitly stated that the name was changed from Kermanshahan to Kermanshah, no later than 2001.
+As mentioned below, both the ISO and GEC standards have explicitly stated that the name was changed from Kermanshahan to Kermanshah, no later than 2001.
 Today (2007-08-10), a Google search prefers "Kermanshah province" to "Kermanshahan province" by a 28.5:1 ratio.
 Wikipedias in a dozen different languages spell it without the "-an" ending.
 Some of them give its Persian name in Arabic script, which transliterates to "Kermanshah".
 I'm still open to further evidence, but for the present I have to conclude that its English name is Kermanshah.

+Khorasan was split into three provinces on 2004-09-29.
+ISO 3166-2 Newsletter I-8, published on 2007-04-17, has ISO codes for the new provinces of Iran.
 FIPS Publication Change Notice No. 10, affecting FIPS PUB 10-4, was issued on 2006-03-23.
-It assigns new FIPS codes to the three new provinces formed from Khorasan, and changes the code for Yazd province due to its territorial change.
+It assigns new GEC codes to these new provinces, and changes the code for Yazd province due to its territorial change.

 ISO 3166-2 Newsletter Number I-2 was published on 2002-05-21.
 It adds the new provinces of Golestan and Qazvin.
 It also makes spelling changes similar to those in FIPS Change Notice 6 (next paragraph).
 I've added the new ISO codes for Golestan and Qazvin to the table below.